 The FCA found that credit card firms were profiting from the situation and on average those in persistent debt were paying £2.50 in interest for every £1 that was going towards reducing their debts.

-In response the FCA directed firms to identify those customers that were in persistent debt and defined those customers as people that had paid more in interest and charges over the previous 18 months than to reducing the amount they owed.
+In response, the FCA directed firms to identify those customers that were in persistent debt and defined those customers as people had paid more in interest and charges over the previous 18 months than toward reducing the amount they owed.

 They also instructed firms that they had to write to their customers after they have been in persistent debt for 18 months and then again after 27 months and urged them to increase the payments to their accounts.

 What if higher repayments are not affordable?